ngkangting/CSS-Grid/README.md

 ## CSS Grid Methods

-- Base Method -Basic way to create a grid is to declare grid-template-column.
+- Base Method: Basic way to create a grid is to declare grid-template-column.
 This property determines the number of items in a row.

 The Grid items will automatically populate the grid container from top left to bottom right, based on the HTML source order, and will add rows as necessary.